tinkerbell/cluster-api-provider-tinkerbell/docs/QUICK-START.md

 Otherwise, you can look at the `clusterctl generate cluster` [command][clusterctl generate cluster] documentation for details about how to discover the list of variables required by a cluster templates.

-To see all required OpenStack environment variables execute:
+To see all required Tinkerbell environment variables execute:

 ```bash
 clusterctl generate cluster --infrastructure tinkerbell --list-variables capi-quickstart